avon tyres

 The peculiarities of driving in the United Kingdom, where the weather is as fickle as Aunt Mabel’s Sunday roast, have long been known to them.
 Known for its dependable grip and safety features, particularly in rainy weather, Avon Tyres has reliably supplied goods that are designed for the British climate.
 We Britons know a thing or two about rain, so that’s a huge plus!

 However, originality is as important as quality.
 Updated rubber compounds and tread designs are only two examples of how Avon Tyres has embraced technology to keep up with the demands of contemporary cars.
-They’ve put money into R&D in the UK to make sure their tyres are safe and environmentally beneficial, in line with the rising environmental consciousness.
+They’ve put money into R&D in the UK to make sure their tyres are safe and environmentally beneficial, in line with rising environmental consciousness.

 Here we are, talking about the neighbourhood.
 AVON TYRES AROUND FOREVER